Kirkland Productions

 I am SO GAY!

 In a world of 6 second videos and 140 character tweets, sometimes we don't take the time to think about the words we use—or the impact those words have on other people.
-With a blend of personal stories and relateable antidotes, Ash unpacks how word choice affects people.
+With a blend of personal stories and relatable antidotes, Ash unpacks how word choice affects people.
 She helps you understand the need for inclusive language in so many aspects of our lives—everyday conversation, institutional forms, policy initiatives.

 Someone may not feel like a word or phrase or lack of inclusive language affects them if they are not in the marginalized group.
 But, it is critical to find the empathy in other people’s struggles in order to create a stronger community.
 That empathy is most easily discovered when we begin listening to each other’s stories and we know what it is like walk a mile, or even just a couple steps, in someone else’s shoes.